ampmonteiro/glossary-project-php/README.md

 - need web server like apache or ngnix
 - DB: MySQL or MariaDB
 - Optional: with Docker, it is provide some related files
+- Note: Docker using MySQL container without using Docker compose:
+  - verify the ip address of the container, usually 172.17.0.3

 ### Note: